0xmetaschool/Learning-Projects/README.md

 ## 🤝 Sounds fun!
 How do I contribute

-Since our projects and their tutorials are available and opensourced for everyone, you can step us and report issues, resolve them and become a contributer too.
+Since our projects and their tutorials are available and opensourced for everyone, you can step us and report issues, resolve them and become a contributor too.
 [Follow this short guide](https://docs.github.com/en/repositories/working-with-files/managing-files/editing-files#editing-files-in-another-users-repository) by GitHub on how you can edit & contribute.

 ## ✨ Contributors